bdps1989/snowpole_geolocalization/README.md

 Snow poles are detected from LiDAR point clouds or LiDAR-derived representations using deep learning–based object detection models.

 ### 2. Georeferencing of Detected Poles
-Detected poles are associated with known **global (map-level) pole coordinates** from a georeferenced database.
+Detected poles are associated with known **global (map-level) snow pole coordinates** from a georeferenced database.

 ### 3. Evaluation Under Nordic Conditions
-The framework is validated using **real-world Nordic winter datasets**, including snow-covered roads, reduced visibility, and harsh weather conditions.
+The framework is validated using **real-world Nordic winter datasets**, including snow-covered roads, reduced visibility, and challenging weather conditions.

 ---

-## 📂 Repository Structure
+## Repository Structure

 ```text
 snowpole_geolocalization/